 - Muscle inflammation

-Recommended Treatment for a Biceps Strain or Sprain:
+Recommended Treatment for a Biceps Strain:

 Management of a biceps strain is important in order to accelerate the recovery process.
 Most athletes who experience these injuries enjoy their sports and are eager to return despite the injury, but there are some guiding principles that you will want to follow.
 Most importantly, you should avoid the culprit behavior.
-For example, the weight lifter who sprained his biceps during dumbbell curls will want to avoid that particular activity for awhile.
+For example, the weight lifter who strained his biceps during dumbbell curls will want to avoid that particular activity for awhile.
 Use your discomfort as a guide to your limitations.
 In other words – if it hurts, don’t do it!

 Acute injury management includes rest, ice and compression.
 Ice and a compression sleeve will help control the swelling and the biceps sleeve will further allow the injured tissue to grow back together.